 Of course, when you’re talking about high-octane workout supplements, you need to be mindful of how much you’re taking in of these ingredients.
 There’s no need to overindulge on a good thing if it’s going to wreck your health in the long run.
-To help you toe the line between efficiency and excessiveness, we’ve gotten hands-on with dozens of the most potent pre-workouts and consulted with our in-house experts to assemble our picks for the best strong pre-workouts.
+To help you toe the line between efficiency and excessiveness, we’ve applied our hands-on supplement testing methodology to dozens of the most potent pre-workouts and consulted with our in-house experts to assemble our picks for the best strong pre-workouts.
 Ready your shaker cups and let’s get fueled up for an intense training routine.

 - Strongest Pre-Workout Overall: Transparent Labs BULK Black